JereKuusela/valheim-dev/publish/README.md

 # Changelog

 - v1.16
+	- Adds a new setting `god_no_edge` to disable the edge of world pull with god mode.
+	- Referts the `nomap change` in v1.11.
+Now only affects the client when used on dedicated servers.
-	- Fixes `nomap` command showing a wrong output.
+	- Fixes `nomap` command showing inversed output.
+	- Fixes automatic debug mode, etc. not working when joining worlds multiple times.

 - v1.15
 	- Adds position and radius parameters to commands `exploremap` and `resetmap`.